 Coffee roasted this week vs. last month — your customers notice.
 Discover the most profitable way to serve great coffee.

-Traditional roasting requires 6-12 months of training to develop proficiency.
-Automated systems let you produce quality roasted coffee from day one.
+First, no roasting experience is required.
+Traditional roasting needs 6–12 months of training to develop proficiency.
+With automated systems, you produce quality roasted coffee from day one:

 |---|---|---|